learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 ## Summary

 In this lesson, you learned about the relationship between P-values and the Null Hypothesis.
-Now let's move on and see how group sizes affect our tests!
+Now you'll see how effect sizes affect your tests!